-- Advising Air New Zealand on a variety of privacy and marketing promotional issues.
+- Advising Air New Zealand on a variety of privacy, database usage, or marketing promotional issues.

-- Handling contested Official Information Act requests (involving Christchurch earthquake data and Southern Response), appeal to Ombudsmen process.
+- Handling contested Official Information Act requests (involving Christchurch earthquake data and Southern Response), appeals to Ombudsmen process.

-- Advising New Zealand’s largest broadcaster, Television NZ in a variety of competition and media market issues and Commerce Commission inquiries.
+- Advising New Zealand’s largest broadcaster, Television NZ on competition and media market issues, or Commerce Commission inquiries.

-- Advising on Office of Privacy Commission investigation (Credit Reporter code issues).
+- Advising on a Privacy Commissioner investigation (Credit Reporter code issues).

-- Represented a media broadcasting organisation in resolving Commerce Commission investigation into unclear online/text promotional events.
+- Representing a media broadcasting organisation in Commerce Commission investigation into unclear online/text promotional events.

-- Handled a number of commercial disputes for a software company specialising in serving the print and publishing industry.
+- Handling numerous commercial disputes for a software company specialising in serving the print and publishing industry.